michaelnordmeyer/jekyll-theme-emojification/README.md

 ## Installation

 Installation from Gem is recommended, but using a remote theme is also possible, even though it will increase build times a little, depending on your internet connection and the size of the theme download, because it will be downloaded during each build.
-Gems are installed locally.
+Gems are installed locally once.
+This theme has a lot of demo content, which makes the remote theme approach even less desirable.

 GitHub Pages gem users need to use the remote theme method.